Governance and Leadership

 His Honour Professor the Honourable Hugh Heggie PSM - Patron

-His Honour Professor Heggie is the current Chief Administrator of the Northern Territory, appointed in 2023.
+His Honour Professor Heggie is the current Administrator of the Northern Territory, appointed in 2023.
 His Honour accepted a patronage request for the Y Northern Territory in May 2023 and is supportive of our work with children and young people across remote, regional and metropolitan communities in the Northern Territory.

 Sally Thomas AC - Patron

-Sally is a former Chief Administrator of the Northern Territory, and before that was the first woman appointed a Judge of the Supreme Court of the Northern Territory, serving from 1992 to 2009.
-Sally became our patron when she was Chief Administrator and has remained invested in our work since.
+Sally is a former Administrator of the Northern Territory, and before that was the first woman appointed a Judge of the Supreme Court of the Northern Territory, serving from 1992 to 2009.
+Sally became our patron when she was Administrator and has remained invested in our work since.